Everyone brings their unique, and individual , way of being into every relationship and I feel that the counselling alliance must reflect this.

 Being listened to, and heard, can bring about a great sense of relief , especially when you feel that you are facing your problems all alone.
 Everyone has the right to feel valued , cared for and supported.
 However , people will often put the needs of others before themselves.
 It is important , first and foremost, to develop self care and compassion.
 This is not selfish ( as people often tend to think ).
 It is from this place that we can be of most help to others.

-I see the counselling relationship as a joint venture, in which the counsellor facilitates exploration into present and past experiences, enabling greater understanding of what has shaped the person you are now and how you can create the changes you would like.
+I see the counselling relationship as a joint venture, in which the counsellor facilitates exploration into past and present experiences, enabling greater understanding of what has shaped you and how you can create the changes you would like now.

 I believe that the first aim of the therapeutic relationship is to create a trusting, safe environment which establishes a building block from which to explore difficult issues.
 Choosing a counsellor who is right for you is an important part of the process.

 It may feel daunting to make the first contact.
 Sometimes the anxiety can be lessened if you have been able to prepare for the first meeting .
 I am happy to respond to an email and then have a brief chat before you decide to make your first visit.

 As an integrative counsellor, I work from a humanistic grounding, which means that I feel it is essential to offer a warm, accepting, non-judgmental and authentic working relationship.
 The Integrative approach also means that I work with bringing hidden aspects of yourself into awareness and include transpersonal elements in my way of working.
 The transpersonal is an internal knowing - the part of you that knows when something does or doesn't feel right, but is often drowned out by doubts and fears.
 This is an holistic approach, incorporating intuition, emotions, thoughts, behaviours and body awareness.